totogo/awesome-knowledge-graph/readme.md

 * [Nebula Graph](https://nebula-graph.io/) - A truly distributed, linear scalable, lightning-fast graph database, using SQL-like query language.
 * [HugeGraph](https://github.com/hugegraph/hugegraph) - An open source TinkerPop 3 compliant OLTP Graph Database with pluggable storage bakcend which is similar to JanusGraph.
 It also supports OLAP through Spark GraphX.
 * [Diffbot](https://diffbot.com/products/knowledge-graph) - One of three Western entities to crawl a majority of the web.
 Largest commercially available knowledge graph.
+* [Weaver](https://www.weaverhq.com/) - A graph database built on top of Postgres, which allows you to query the dataset in both SQL and graph query languages including SQL, SPARQL, and GraphQL.

 ### Triple Stores